 Growing up in the Daniels family, it was pretty much a given that Jody Daniels would sing, play an instrument or do both.
 His parents and their siblings had their own group, The Daniels Family Singers, in the 1950s and a successful television show in Charlotte, North Carolina.
 “That side of the family was very, very musical,” Jody Daniels said.
 “That’s just the way things were when I grew up.
 We’d go visit and sing.
 My father being a Methodist minister, he put a guitar in my hands at 8 and said, Ok, sing.
 Wherever we went – hospitals, retirement homes – I would sing!”
 Jody, performed with Horizon, an Albemarle, N.C. based country band throughout the 1980s.
-During that time, he had a number of songs recorded at Arthur Smith Studios in Charlotte and released on the Classic Records Label.
-After graduating with a BA in English from Pfeiffer University near Albemarle, Jody spent a year on a construction project in Saudi Arabia followed by stateside assignments on numerous other U.S. and international projects.
-For the past 29 years, he has been the procurement manager for the Athens (Ga) Housing Authority.
-In 1999, he completed a recording project of gospel music as a tribute to his parents.
-The collection, titled “You’ve Got a Friend in the Business,” was produced by Nashville’s Dick McVey and included seven original country and bluegrass gospel songs.
+During that time, he recorded several records at Arthur Smith Studios in Charlotte.
+After graduating with a BA in English and a minor in religion from Pfeiffer University near Albemarle, Jody spent a year on a construction project in Saudi Arabia followed by stateside assignments on numerous other U.S. and international projects.
+For most of his working career, he has been the procurement manager for the Athens (Ga) Housing Authority but always kept his passion for making music.
+In 1999, he completed a recording project of gospel music as a tribute to his parents titled “You’ve Got a Friend in the Business”.
+The work was produced by Nashville producer Dick McVey and included seven original country and bluegrass gospel songs.
 In 2007, Jody started a pure bluegrass band called Buttermilk Revival.
-Since he owned a banjo and understood some of its basics, Jody began to teach himself how to play.
-Fairly soon, the banjo replaced the guitar as Jody’s main instrument.
-Since early 2013, Jody has played banjo, guitar and mandolin with Grassland String Band.
-With solid writing from several of its members including Jody the band has released several albums and performs across the southeast.
-Jody is an active volunteer in his community and at his church.
-Jody is married to Monica and has two daughters, Christie and Leanne, and a granddaughter, Adrianna (11).
+Since early 2013, Jody has played banjo, guitar and mandolin with Grassland String Band soon to release their 4th album.